Dasika-Vaishnavi/In_Utero/README.md

 # In_Utero
-Symbl.ai, "Integrate to disrupt" Hackathon,
+Symbl.ai, "Integrate to disrupt" Hackathon